Polymer/old-docs-site/articles/unit-testing-elements.md

       }, 50);
     });

-And of course, we then run `wct test` to ensure everything runs as expected.
+And of course, we then run `wct` to ensure everything runs as expected.

 **Note:** You may want to test outside usage of your element as part of `polymer-ready`.
 Code written outside of `test` functions will execute immediately, including `suite` functions such as the one above.
 By default, WCT will wait until `polymer-ready` has completed to run your tests to ensure everything behaves as expected.
 However, you may not have upgraded elements outside of them.
 For scenarious like this, the [testImmedate](https://github.com/Polymer/web-component-tester/blob/master/browser/environment/helpers.js#L41) helper is useful for running tests before `polymer-ready`.